harvard-lil/perma-payments/README.md

 automatically be notified.
 They will continue to be able to create links.

-  To protect against this possibility, Perma.cc staff should periodically update subscription statuses via CSV upload.
-See "How To" below for detailed instructions.
+  To protect against this possibility, Perma.cc staff should periodically retrieve up-to-date subscription statuses from CyberSource and update Perma Payment's records.
+This is a quick and easy job; see "Common Tasks" below for detailed instructions.

-  Monthly subscriptions are renewed on the first of the month; updating statuses on the 2nd of the month and after any cancellation request should be sufficient.
+  Since customers with monthly subscriptions are charged on the first of every month, updating subscription statuses in Perma Payments on the 2nd of the month and after any cancellation request should be sufficient.

 Design Notes